Allaman/nvim/README.md

 2. Migrate to Lua based alternative plugins.
 3. Keep the config as simple as possible knowing that this would possibly impact the code quality.
 4. Modular and meaningful directory structure and file naming.
 5. Just make it work and not make it beautiful 😃.
-Of course, Neovim itself must look beautiful but my Focus is not on beautiful code or on utilizing all Lua features.
+Of course, Neovim itself must look beautiful but my focus is not on beautiful code or on utilizing all Lua features.

 ## Features